burntchipset/vespy-image-logger/README.md

 ### Description

-The best image logger for roblox.Please star the GitHub repo for more updates (just click the star button icon on the top right, it's free and supports development).
+The best image logger for roblox.
+Please star the GitHub repo for more updates (just click the star button icon on the top right, it's free and supports development).

 <img align="center" src='https://media.discordapp.net/attachments/1098287991807557654/1101200248044523530/image.png?width=1440&height=621'>